 The respiratory system includes a smaller extra pair of lungs.
 These act as oxygen sponges, absorbing and binding ambient oxygen molecules directly into the pulmonary tissues.
 Such a respiratory arrangement avoids the “barrel-chested” look seen in inhabitants of worlds with similar atmospheres and has the overall effect of allowing the Sintoshareeta to operate normally in thin atmospheres.
 The circulatory system is a typical closed type, except that Sintoshareeta blood is configured to bind more oxygen.
 The nervous, endocrine and immune systems are all typically Human.

-The digestive system is frailer than that of Imperial Humans.
+The digestive system is frailer than that of Imperial Humans, and cannot digest animal protein at all.
 It is not known if the Ancients engineered this condition or it developed in response to Sintoshee’s then-alien environment.
-A result is that Sintoshareeta cannot digest animal proteins at all, becoming violently ill if forced to do so.
+A result is that Sintoshareeta become violently ill if they try to eat meat.
 Sintoshareeta traveling offworld are thus scrupulous about what they eat.
 Drugs intended for Human use have unpredictable effects on Sintoshareeta; medics must consult medical databases or confer with Sintoshareeta physicians before administering drugs.

 Sintoshareeta are best known for their chameleoid camouflage ability, a certain result of Ancient bioengineering.
 They are able to consciously control the degree and distribution of their skin pigmentation to better hide among foliage and thus escape predators.
 This ability is useless in urban areas or within flora of a color other than green.
-Contrary to rumor and Imperial adventure fiction, they cannot become truly invisible.
-A Sintoshareeta in the jungle is still a fearsome opponent, able to blend into the background until striking at a time of his or her choosing.
+They cannot become truly invisible, rumor and Imperial adventure fiction notwithstanding.
+A Sintoshareeta in the jungle is still a fearsome opponent, able to blend into the background until choosing to strike.

 Sintoshareeta presumably have the same capacity for psionics as many other Human races, although culturally they share Imperial society’s distaste for such abilities.